andredesousa/automating-javascript-projects-best-practices/README.md

 Use `--all` to find all outdated meta-dependencies as well.
 If you are looking for an easy way to update outdated packages, you can use `npm update`.
 However, be aware that `npm update` doesn't update to MAJOR versions.

-## No dev dependencies in production

-Development dependencies are called development dependencies because we don't have to install them in production.
-It makes your deployment artifacts smaller and more secure, as you will have less modules in production which can have security problems.
-To install production dependencies only, we can use `npm ci --production` command.
-Alternatively, you can set the `NODE_ENV=production` environment variable.

 ## Secure your projects and tokens